 - Stickier employer-employee relationships.
-Employers (larger ones) like that employees feel more tied to a job because of the benefits.
+Some employers (larger ones) like that employees feel more tied to a job because of the benefits.
 The ACA tried to solve part of this but with limited success.
 Part-time employees can access the market, often with subsidies, but virtually all large employers are competitively bound to provide benefits.

 - It offers scale to deliver solutions; for all the vendors, it becomes an advantage to buy in bulk (whether the programs deliver value or not).
 The vendors, brokers, and insurance companies prefer it this way since a 20,000 life group requires one sale.

 - Employees with family coverage.
 If employer coverage were dropped, families would likely pay more since companies spend on average over $8,000 per year per family more than for a single person.
 Would single employees stand for it if greater dollars were directly handed over to families to spend as they please?

 - Every party votes themselves a raise and is working to protect itself against loss.
 More coverage is better for hospitals.
 That’s why healthcare lobbying leads the list of top spenders.
 Expanding coverage comes in 30 point font, costs in 6 point font.